 Bonnie Vorenberg (B.A., M.S.
 Theatre) has been called “The Guru of Senior Theatre” for her groundbreaking work as a nationally recognized expert and pioneer in the field.
 An educator, director, speaker, and author, she founded and directed an arts academy for seniors and a professional touring company that received prestigious grants from the National Endowment for the Arts plus state and local sources.
 Currently, she is the President of ArtAge’s Senior Theatre Resource Center, the main source for plays, books, and information.

-Ms. Vorenberg has lead the Senior Theatre field with many innovations including:
+Ms. Vorenberg has led the Senior Theatre field with many innovations including:

 - Wrote one of the first theses in the field